Making a real difference to the future of agriculture

 The award provides annual bursaries to pay up to 75% of course fees for selected postgraduate students (Masters or PhD).

 The Centenary Award is a long-term scheme, run by the NFU Mutual Charitable Trust, and was launched in 2010 to celebrate the 100th birthday of NFU Mutual.
-NFU Mutual has provided £250,000 to fund the programme, and to date 33 students have received bursaries to help further their studies.
+To date, 36 students have received bursaries to help further their studies.

 The NFU Mutual Charitable Trust has identified three topic areas of interest for eligible students.
 At least one of these areas must form part of the applicant’s postgraduate course: